zxc916684603/ecs/intl.en-US/Security/Security groups/Add security group rules.md

 -   Before you add any rules to a security group, all outbound traffic is allowed and all inbound traffic is denied.
 -   The total number of inbound and outbound rules for each security group cannot exceed 100.
 -   You cannot configure the Priority parameter, set Authorization Type to Security Group, or set Action to Forbid for advanced security group rules.
-For more information, see [Advanced security group overview](intl.en-US/Security/Security groups/Advanced security group overview.md#).
+For more information, see [Advanced security group overview](reseller.en-US/Security/Security groups/Advanced security group overview.md#).

 ## Prerequisites {#section_fxy_lwz_xdb .section}

 -   You have created a security group.
-For more information, see [Create a security group](intl.en-US/Security/Security groups/Create a security group.md#).
+For more information, see [Create a security group](reseller.en-US/Security/Security groups/Create a security group.md#).
 -   You know which internal or public network requests need to be allowed or denied for your instance.
-For more information about security group rule configuration cases, see [Security group scenarios](../intl.en-US/Security/Security groups/Scenarios.md#).
+For more information about security group rule configuration cases, see [Security group scenarios](../reseller.en-US/Security/Security groups/Scenarios.md#).

 ## Procedure {#section_trd_pwz_xdb .section}

-1. Log on to the [ECS console](https://ecs.console.aliyun.com).
+1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
 2. In the left-side navigation pane, choose **Network & Security** \> **Security Groups**.
+3. In the top navigation bar, select a region.
-3. Locate the security group to which you want to add authorization rules.
+4. Locate the security group to which you want to add authorization rules.
 Click **Add Rules** in the **Actions** column.
-4. On the Security Group Rules page, select one of the following methods to add rules:
+5. On the Security Group Rules page, select one of the following methods to add rules:
     -   1. **Quick Rule Creation**.
 It can be used when ICMP and GRE are not required and you can select multiple ports.
 On the **Quick Rule Creation** page, the following application ports are provided: SSH 22, Telnet 23, HTTP 80, HTTPS 443, MS SQL 1433, Oracle 1521, MySQL 3306, RDP 3389, PostgreSQL 5432, and Redis 6379.
 You can select one or more ports, or customize TCP or UDP ports.

         For more information about the parameters such as **NIC**, **Rule Direction**, and **Port Range** on the **Quick Rule Creation** page, see **Add Security Group Rule**.